bakerlisa/bakerlisa/README.md

 # Ladies and Gentlemen it's time
-To look through my GitHub!
-Welcome, I am Lisa and a Software Developer, a Fablous Frontend Developer, graphic designer, and gaining a certifcation in Machine Leanring!
+To look through my GitHub account!
+Welcome, I am Lisa and a Software Developer, a Fabulous Frontend Developer, graphic designer, and gaining a certification in Machine Learning!

 ![](https://github.com/lisabroadhead/lisabroadhead/blob/main/lisa.png)

+The above image gives you a pretty well rounded view of me!
+Let’s just say I’m curious, love to laugh, be with my family, work hard, and be outside!

 I reeeeally want magic to be real.
 Sometimes I try to move things with my mind..just in case.
-Since coding is "magic" to un-coders, it was an obvious career chice!
+Since coding is "magic" to un-coders, it was an obvious career choice!

-Since the dawn of time, technology has been around to make mundane tasks eaiser.
+Since the dawn of time, technology has been around to make mundane tasks easier.
 Work smarter not harder! #LifeMoto

-<p>HIGHLIGHTS:</p>
+<p>PERSONAL HIGHLIGHTS:</p>
 - 🎨  7 years of professional experience - mainly frontend<br/>
 - 🌱 Coding Dojo Alumni for Software Engineer in 3 full stacks: Java, Python, MERN </br>
     * Other: SQL, Flask, MongoDB, SpringTools<br/>